CalvinGreen94/Info_Docs/greenBottomV.01.md

 Expand the AI Listing Generator to include upgrade customization, image-based descriptions, and voice-over narration.

+Enhance Weatherify to provide localized environmental conditions (e.g., humidity, sun hours, seasonal extremes) to better match land development with building type.

 Explore deployment on a cloud platform for public use and collaboration.

 Why It Matters:
-With growing interest in sustainable living, there is a need for tools that bridge finance, real estate, and personal values.
+With growing interest in sustainable living, there is a need for tools that bridge finance, real estate, environmental data, and personal values.
 GreenBottom AI is a step in that direction.
-It transforms abstract stock data into practical, goal-oriented decisions and presents them in a way that feels both smart and human.
+It transforms abstract stock and weather data into practical, goal-oriented decisions and presents them in a way that feels both smart and human.
 Whether used by first-time investors or green builders, GreenBottom offers a bold new way to make money decisions that support a better future.